zingchart/ZingChart-Demos/MySQL/README.md

 ## MySQL

 1. Download or clone this repository.
-2. Navigate to the `MySQL Demo` directory.
+2. Navigate to the `MySQL` directory.
 3. In 'index.php', replace the values for $host, $usernm, $passwd, $dbname, $query, and $colname.
 4. Upload 'index.php' to your web server, or add it to a directory within your Document Root directory of a local web server (we recommend [http://www.mamp.info](MAMP)!)
 5. Navigate to the page in your favorite browser.